 Dennis Lambert and his wife Debbie live in Phoenix where he serves as a Deacon in the Roman Catholic Diocese of Phoenix.
 A graduate of Lake Forest College and the Kino Catechetical Institute, Dennis recently retired from a twenty nine year career in the pharmaceutical industry in order to dedicate more time to writing and to serving the Church.
 In addition to his passion for writing, Dennis and his wife share a deep love of music and have performed together in bands, both in the Chicago and Phoenix areas, for almost three decades.

-The books publisher, EnRoute Books and Media, donates 10% of all its proceeds to Pro-Life causes.
+The books publisher, EnRoute Books and Media, donates 10% of all its proceeds to worthy causes.